 Even from those of you who have followed my blog all along, I’ve kept much of my personal life a mystery.
 Partially, I was worried about privacy.
 However, I also simply didn’t think anyone would be interested in hearing about my daily life.
 But since I seem to be wrong (I love hearing about others’ lives too), here’s a little more about what I’ve been up to these past few years.
 I won’t start at the very beginning, even though Julie Andrews says it’s a very good place to start.
 Instead, I’ll start with my senior year of high school.

-I’m embarrassed to say I was a college-hunting snob in high school.
+During my senior year of high school, I unfortunately did not go about college hunting in the best way.
 If it wasn’t Ivy League, I didn’t even want to look at a school.
 I very much wish I could go back and tell my high-school self how crazy her thinking was.

 I fell in love with UPenn as soon as I set foot on campus.
 The only problem: Nobody told them that Katie was destined for their school.
 When the college letter arrived, it was suspiciously thin.